WSU-4110/Travel-Companion/README.md

 - After successfully installing dependencies, run `npm run dev` to start the server
   - When running, there will be an output similar to `Local: http://localhost:5173`.
 If you go to the outputted link in a web browser, you will be able to see the website.
 Any changes made to the code will be automatically recompiled, so the website will update in real time.

+### Running Tests
+- After doing all of the installation instructions, run `npm run test` to run all test suites

 ### Framework
 This project was developed using Vue.js